greenhomesums

 What is SCOP and why does it matter?

 SCOP — Seasonal Coefficient of Performance — is the ratio of heat delivered to electricity used, averaged over a UK heating season.
 A SCOP of 3.3 means you get 3.3 kWh of heat for every 1 kWh of electricity.
 A well-insulated home with a correctly-sized heat pump typically achieves 3.5–4.0; a poorly-insulated home or an undersized system can drop below 3.0.
+Fabric-first is the lever here — run our [insulation savings calculator before you commit to a heat-pump size.

 How big is the Boiler Upgrade Scheme grant?

 The UK government's Boiler Upgrade Scheme (BUS) offers £7,500 off the cost of an air-source heat pump for homes in England and Wales, paid directly to your MCS-certified installer.
 The grant is deducted from the quoted price — you never handle the money yourself.
+Confirm your property qualifies with our [Boiler Upgrade Scheme grant eligibility calculator.

 How accurate is the running-cost estimate?